ViliamVadocz/Autoplay/Mancala/README.md

+# Mancala
-Here I tried using simulated evolution to generate an agent to play the game mancala.
+Simulating evolution to generate an agent to play the game mancala.

 The current evolution process: